 And why do they do it?

-Confronting them means getting into trouble, spoiling the mood, sometimes taking on punches and derailing your own trip as locals have closed their eyes and they don’t come forward to rescue.
-Aah, my heart bleeds as I write all this but anyways let’s come back to topic 🙂 🙂 …
+Confronting them means getting into trouble, spoiling the mood, sometimes taking on punches, and derailing your trip.
+Locals have closed their eyes, and they don’t come forward to your rescue.
+Aah, my heart bleeds as I write all this but anyway let’s come back to topic 🙂 🙂 …

 How can you help?

-You can help save this beautiful heaven on earth called Ladakh from this filth & littering by learning, following, sharing, spreading and educating about some the below mentioned tips for responsible travel in the Himalayas.
+You can help save this beautiful heaven on earth called Ladakh from this filth & littering by learning, following, sharing, spreading, and educating about some of the below-mentioned tips for responsible travel in the Himalayas.

 Really?
 Alone I can help bring this change?

 I believe every step or a bit count to the overall success of anything.
-If you yourself can participate then together we can bring the much-needed change and its long-lasting impact will be inevitable.
-The change starts from you, runs into your family and then beyond.
-This is what I have followed in my life so far starting from myself and then educating my families existing and coming generations.
-Bringing a change in your own circle of influence will help you participate in a bigger cause.
+If you can participate, then together, we can bring the much-needed change, and its long-lasting impact will be inevitable.
+The change starts from you, runs into your family, and then beyond.

 Let’s look at these tips for responsible travel in the Himalayas one by one.

 Download your FREE high-resolution version pdf copy of this infographic guide about tips on responsible travel in the Himalayas.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 I will kick-start with the first three most important ones, and we can keep posting others in the subsequent posts.
 Looking forward to all your tips/views/thoughts/suggestions/inputs 🙂